 The Stanari power plant under construction in early 2014.

-The 300 MW Stanari power plant, promoted by EFT, constructed by China's Dongfang, and financed by the China Development Bank, is located near Doboj in Bosnia and Herzegovina, in the Republika Srpska part of the country.
-The official opening ceremony was being held on 20 September 2016.
+EFT’s 300 MW Stanari power plant, constructed by China's Dongfang, and financed by the China Development Bank, is located near Doboj in Bosnia and Herzegovina, in the Republika Srpska part of the country.
 Originally it was planned to be a 420 MW plant but this was considered to be on the edge of economic viability and the capacity was reduced to 300 MW.

 During the project's development a number of problems have been raised, including the following: